mindpowered/ip-tools-python/README.md

 # Licensing
 To obtain a version of this package under the MIT License, follow the instructions to [get a license][purchase].
 The MIT License has no restrictions on commercial use and permits reuse within proprietary software.

+# About
+IPv4 uses a 32-bit address for its Internet addresses.
+All IPv4 addresses are now assigned.
+IPv6 utilizes 128-bit Internet addresses so there are 1028 times more addresses.
+Mappings exist for converting from an IPv4 address to an IPv6 addresses.
+This allows interoperability.

+An IP address consists of octets delimited by dots (".") for IPv4 or colons (":") for IPv6.
+We can compress IPv6 addresses by removing extra zeros to make the address shorter.
+Computers store IP addresses as their corresponding integer values.
+The number represented by this integer is its decimal representation.

+Subnetting is the process of dividing a network into smaller network sections.
+A part of the IP address is *masked* off to define a network.
+The remaining part of the address identifies a device on the network.
+CIDR is an alternative way of representing a subnet mask and IP address range.

 # Requirements
 - Requires Python 3.x.
 Due to security fixes and new features Python 3.7 or later is recommended.